Sum numbers in an array with JavaScript

 // sum = 192

-forEach is a higher-order function that can perform a specific task for each element in an array.
+forEach is a higher-order function that runs a callback for each element in the array.
+It removes the index variable but not the mutation.

 Even nicer is the built-in reduce function: